winstromming/sassdown/README.md

 },
 ```

-On larger projects you may need to include additional assets and customise the output with a user theme and template.
+On larger projects you may need to include additional assets and customise the output with a user theme, template and scripts.
 ```js
 sassdown: {
     styleguide: {